-To honor the memory of performers like Cory Monteith who have struggled or lost their lives to substance abuse, Morningside Recovery seeks to impart a constructive benefit for members of the national performance arts community through the creation of their Performing Arts Scholarship, which will provide a full course of substance abuse treatment for one member of the performing arts community at no charge each year.
+To honor the memory of performers like Cory Monteith, Morningside Recovery seeks to impart a constructive benefit for members of the national performing arts community.
+They’re doing so through the creation of their Performing Arts Scholarship.
+This substance abuse treatment scholarship will provide a full course of substance abuse treatment for one member of the performing arts community at no charge each year.

 According to Alonso, “Substance abuse and mental health issues are very common among performing artists.
 The constant competition, inability to be authentic, and pressure to be ‘on’ drives the incidence of addiction in this line of work to higher than average levels.”